9oelM/9oelM.github.io/content/blog/2022-02-17--detailed-summary-and-reflection-of-12-rules-for-life-a-truly-life-changing-piece/index.md

 I pursue a bunch of things daily that makes me happy.
 I would not recommend that my dog or my child (if I had one) do the same.
 But why am I doing that myself!?
 This is the moment I realized that I just need to stop all of this.
 I shouldn't be pursuing things that make me only happy.

 *Good things* tend to last long. *Happy things* don't.
 I think that's one big difference.
 Watching a fun short clip on Youtube, for example, surely makes you happy, but it does not deserve to be said 'good' for you (or 'bad', it's just rather nothing but something that makes you happy)

+### Order and chaos

+Everyone, if not consciously, at least should have an underlying sense of order and chaos in the corner of their minds.
+We know when things go 'unlike the plan'.
+We know when things go ''as planned'.

+As JP mentioned, such a phenomenon is unavoidable and already everywhere.

+So what becomes important is what I do then.
+How much am I confident in surviving the world of order and chaos?
+How much am I ready and prepared in my mind to challenge myself with this?

+Perhaps I will first need to start the day with the daily plans.
+Not needlessly long, but just concise enough to specify what it is that I need to do for the day.

 ### Treating myself like someone I am responsible for helping